noizwaves/vfio-popos-nvidia-ga-z370-gaming-5/README.md

 Wait several minutes with a black boot screen... and then log into Pop!_OS.

+## Step X. Confirm IOMMU is working

+QUICK!
+After logging in run `$ dmesg | grep -e DMAR -e IOMMU` and see if there is any messages.

+If this is run too late, the `dmesg` will be flooded with `nvidia` log junk.

 ## Step X. Confirm vfio-pci drivers are being used

 On the GPU VGA: